emeykey/phishing-facebook-email-pass/README.txt

-Just copy those two into your web server and you're ready to go.
+Just copy those two onto your web server and you're ready to go.